Getting Your Deck Ready for Spring

 Fall and Winter

-Before a harsh winter sets in, give your deck one final cleaning before its “hibernation” period begins.
+Before harsh winter sets in, give your deck one final cleaning before its “hibernation” period begins.
 Again, brush and sweep off any dirt, leaves, sticks, or whatever else may have found its way onto the surface.
 Brush away any of those nasty cobwebs, too.
 Cover or store away any furniture or other surfaces you may want protected from the sun and elements.

 Tips for Preparing Your Deck for Spring